Before you get to reading... I have a bunch of Marshall Origin YouTube videos, at the bottom of this page. Updated April 2020. Enjoy!

 The only pedal used was a Tubescreamer on the song 'Singin' The Blues'.

-'Please Don't Go' is a good example of the sound of Origin amp, with Gibson SG Junior and SG (P90) Special guitars, and a Fender Jazz Bass was even used thru this amp.
+'Please Don't Go' is a good example of the raw sound of Origin amp, with Gibson SG Junior and SG (P90) Special guitars.
+A Fender Jazz Bass was also played for these recordings, thru this amp.

 More Origin Live!